 There’s no legal distinction between non-executive directors (NEDs) and executive directors.
 However, in practice, NEDs are fundamentally ‘outsiders’ to a company, detached from day-to-day operations and valued for their objective insight.
-This creates a very different dynamic within their role to that of an executive director and means they can offer a unique perspective towards corporate governance, risk management and succession planning, amongst other areas.
-A company must ensure that its NEDs complement the balance of skills and experience of the board.
+This creates a very different dynamic within their role to that of an executive director and means they can offer a unique perspective towards corporate governance, strategy, risk management and succession planning, amongst other areas.
+A company must ensure that its NEDs complement the balance of skills, experience and perspectives of the board.

 What is a non-executive director?